JanHerca/urantiapedia/output/wikijs/en/article/Notes_on_the_40_day_error.md

 Curiously, it has lain dormant for all these years but now pops up independently in several places.
 One is a recent article by Seppo Kanerva in the IUA Journal, another is in E-mail discussions between various fundamentalist readers and our editors—and probably there are others.
 Is it a signal that the time for radical change in the Urantia movement has now arrived?

 In closing, and just in case any fundamentalist manages to find a way to call black white, we’ll leave them with another task.
-Take a trip to the hill top at Nazareth, face due east, and see if you can see the rocky hills of Moab far to the east beyond the Jordan valley. ([UB 123:5.12](/en/The_Urantia_Book/123#p5_12))
+Take a trip to the hill top at Nazareth, face due east, and see if you can see the rocky hills of Moab far to the east beyond the Jordan valley. (<a id="a62_273"></a>[UB 123:5.12](/en/The_Urantia_Book/123#p5_12))

 > A myth is, of course, not a fairy story.
 It is the presentation of facts belonging to one category in the idioms appropriate to another.
 To explode a myth is accordinghy not to deny the facts but to re-allocate them.
 > _Gilbert Ryle_